tfsec/tfsec.github.io/_docs/aws/s3/enable-versioning.md

 ---
+title: aws-s3-enable-versioning
-title: S3 Data should be versioned
+description: S3 Data should be versioned
 shortcode: aws-s3-enable-versioning
 legacy: AWS077
 summary: S3 Data should be versioned